cerdamario13/resi-builder/README.md

 openai
 ```

-An opeanAI API key is also required when generating the preview resume/cover letter.
+An OpenAI API key is also required when generating the preview resume/cover letter.
 This can be stored as an environment variable. e.g.

 ```
 OPENAI_API_KEY: super_secret_key_here